 Over 4 years, from the age of 21 to 25, Rooney is shown to have significant progression of hair loss with the corners receding further and the top growing thin.

-At the point of seeking a possible hair transplant, our Surgeons assessed Rooney’s hair loss, giving him a score of 4 on the Norwood scale, which is a popular tool to grade how advanced hair loss is.
+At the time of seeking a possible hair transplant, our Surgeons assessed Rooney’s hair loss and assigned him a score of 4 on the Norwood scale, a popular tool for grading the severity of hair loss.

 This is shown in the following image, taken during training with England assistant manager Italo Galbiati ahead of the 2010 World Cup.
 Rooney’s genetic hair loss presents itself with an ‘M’ shaped hairline, indeed reflecting a noticeable change over the years.

-Some years later, at the age of 31, we see Wayne’s hair loss dramatically resolved, most likely due to a hair transplant.
+Some years later, at age 31, we see Wayne’s hair loss has been dramatically resolved, most likely due to a hair transplant.
 In the latest picture, we see the temple recession in the corners restored to a fuller and more youthful hairline, with the crown bald spot now filled in and the generalised thinning on top of the scalp looking significantly thicker throughout.

 Has Wayne Rooney Had a Hair Transplant and why?

 Wayne Rooney has confirmed undergoing a hair transplant.
 The choice to have a hair transplant is a personal one.
-Many individuals can conceal hair loss well up until a certain tipping point, after which they may want to consider more permanent options like a hair transplant.
+Many individuals can conceal hair loss well until a certain tipping point, after which they may want to consider more permanent options, such as a hair transplant.

-In the public eye, appearance is important, and those under the spotlight often opt for surgery due to public image pressure, as a receding hairline can undermine on-screen confidence and career prospects.
+In the public eye, appearance matters, and those in the spotlight often opt for surgery under public image pressure, as a receding hairline can undermine on-screen confidence and career prospects.
 Hair transplant surgery is not only for the rich and famous, but rather for those struggling with their hair loss.
 Research shows that individuals with hair loss are likely to feel physically and socially less attractive, leading to low self-esteem in social scenarios.

 Timeline of Wayne Rooney’s Hair Transplant

-- Late 2000s: Male pattern baldness, a frequent occurrence for men with a genetic propensity to hair loss, was evident in Rooney’s hairline even in his early career.
+- Late 2000s: Male pattern baldness, a common condition in men with a genetic predisposition to hair loss, was evident in Rooney’s hairline even in his early career.

 - 2011: Rooney publicly informed followers on social media about his first hair transplant treatment at the age of 25.
 Many people applauded him for being transparent about this.

-- 2013: In order to preserve density and treat thinning spots, Rooney needed a second transplant to treat further hair loss following his first procedure.
+- 2013: To preserve density and treat thinning spots, Rooney needed a second transplant to treat further hair loss following his first procedure.

 - 2022–present: Fans have noticed that Rooney’s hair restoration process is still working, as his hair looks thicker and more natural.
-His readiness to talk about the process has had a long-lasting effect on lessening the stigma associated with treatments for male hair loss.
+His readiness to talk about the process has had a long-lasting effect in reducing the stigma surrounding treatments for male hair loss.

 How many grafts did Wayne Rooney have in his Hair Transplant?